timmcginley/41934/README.md

 This requires interoperability and standardisation; therefore this course focuses on Open BIM data and standards.
 Excitingly there is an emerging emerging ecosystem of OpenBIM tools supported by [IfcOpenShell] and others that provide an OpenBIM alternative to contemporary inoperable closed BIM tools and data.
 We believe that University education has a responsibility to support the transition in the AEC to OpenBIM data and standards.
 To achieve this, the Advanced BIM course at DTU supports five emerging OpenBIM [Roles].

+## Research Based
+This course is research based and the result of the following papers.
+* [McGinley Krijnen (2021)] Multi Disciplinary Learning from OpenBIM, CIB W78 2021, Luxemburg.
+*

 ## Course Features
 * 5 Emerging [Roles] for you to experience
 * 5 Stimulating [Assignments] that support you to become an OpenBIM Champion / Guru